 Approximately 61 percent of perimenopausal and menopausal women are affected by dry eyes.

-Menopause causes many hormonal changes.
+Many women during menopause suffer with dry eyes.
 During menopause, the body produces less androgen, estrogen and progesterone, causing a variety of uncomfortable symptoms— hot flashes, sweating, insomnia, and even depression.

 Among these physical symptoms, menopause can also cause dry eyes.